 Many nurses admitted that they would rather work abroad than endure life as a nurse in Slovakia due to the low pay, but not everyone has the means to move to a foreign country.
 To address these labour shortages in the healthcare sector, Slovakia has also seen an influx of Ukrainian nurses, for whom the Slovak wages remain much more attractive than the ones back home.

-A broader problem at hand
+Healthcare in Slovakia: a broader problem at hand

 The best probable solution is obvious: higher salaries for hospital workers and more public funding for the healthcare sector.
 But the government and public authorities remain reluctant to take the appropriate steps in that direction.
 One way would be to create a more unified approach through to identify the most urgent needs of hospitals, healthcare workers and other healthcare-related issues, and thus increase the efficiency of public expenditure.